 All Court-committed youth are supervised by a probation officer while in placement.
 The supervising officer is responsible for release planning and supervision during home passes.
 All youth in placement are visited by their probation officer at regular intervals.
 Once released from placement, the probation officer will continue supervision and assist with providing any services deemed appropriate for the juvenile's successful integration back into the community.

 Drug and Alcohol Specialists

-A unit of three probation officers supervise caseloads comprised solely of those offenders identified as having serious drug and alcohol dependency issues.
-These officers also perform drug and alcohol evaluations for the Court.
+A unit of two probation officers supervise caseloads comprised solely of those offenders identified as having serious drug and alcohol dependency issues.
 Urinalysis testing for the presence of drugs and alcohol is a tool used not only by the officers of this unit, but by all probation officers.

 Intake is generally the first point of contact in the Juvenile Probation Office.
 Misdemeanor and/or Felony level offenses are filed by local police jurisdictions, and then reviewed and approved by the Berks County District Attorney’s Office.
 The police referrals are then processed within the Juvenile Probation Office, and assigned to an Intake Officer.